martintrojer/martintrojer.github.com/content/post/2011-12-03-parsing-with-matches-and-banana-clips.md

    | toks -> Set.empty, toks
 ```

 The "(|" brace is called a banana clip and is used for active patterns.
 In this case we have defined a partial active pattern "ValidFieldOption" which only matches on 2 types of tokens.
-The "FieldOptions" pattern is recursive and builds up an returns a set of valid options.
-It easts one token at a time and if that token satisfies the ValidFieldOption pattern it's added to the set (and the pattern calls itself with the rest of the tokens for another round of matching).
+The "FieldOptions" pattern is recursive and builds up and returns a set of valid options.
+It eats one token at a time and if that token satisfies the ValidFieldOption pattern it's added to the set (and the pattern calls itself with the rest of the tokens for another round of matching).

 Our main switch can thus be simplified;